wtodd1/xav-ax100/README.md

 The firwmare version must be greater than the current version of the stereo.
 The script uses version '1.02.10.00', since the latest version released by Sony is '1.02.09.00'.
 The firmware version of st16mcu.bin must match the version in CUST_PACK.BIN.
-The easiest way to do this is to obtain the st16mcu.bin for your current firmware version, then edit the version numbers using a hex editor.
+The script can modify the firmware version of the st16mcu.bin file, but be sure to use the version of st16mcu.bin that is already installed in the stereo.

 Insert the usb stick into the stereo and trigger a firmware update.
 After the update, the stereo should retain the old version number.
 There should be a new file called env